-Contract balances comprise of the closing balances of trade receivables, contract assets and contract liabilities from contracts with customers.
+Contract balances consist of the closing balances of the trade receivables, contract assets and contract liabilities as at the end of the reporting period.

 Trade receivables

 A receivable represents the Group's right to an amount of consideration that is unconditional (i.e. only the passage of time is required before payment of the consideration is due).